 The annual PR campaign for the awards' permeates all types of media and generates huge interest not only in the awards’ winners, but for those on the shortlist too.
-Coverage can be seen everywhere from the world’s highest circulation newspapers and most read websites to spreads in luxury magazines and key photographic trade titles.
+In 2016 the media campaign had a potential reach of 14,75 billion people.
+Coverage could be seen everywhere from the world’s highest circulation newspapers and most read websites to spreads in luxury magazines and key photographic trade titles.

 The awards have the power to change the lives of those who enter them.
 Here are a few of the stories from those:

 Although already an established photographer in Norway, winning the 2013 L’Iris d’Or, Photographer of the Year title, propelled Andrea Gjestvang onto the global stage.